ShameGod/linkedLists-/README.md

 ### Odd and even linked list :

 We solve the problem here using a genius technique, we devide the linked list by two. a first linkedlist of even elements and another one of odd elements.
 At the end we link the tail of the first one with the head of the second

+### Palindrome dor linked lists :
+We will resolve this in two steps :

+* first the slow/ fast pointer technique :
+We will move the fist pointer by one and the other by two.
+At the end the slow pointer will be in the middle of the linked list. then we revert the list starting from the middle (slow).
+After we compare the values one after the other